LightTrans

 VirtualLab Fusion can import the beam files from Zemax OpticStudio®, convert it into electromagnetic field information automatically, and support further propagation of the imported field.

 The import of a bitmap file, which contains height data of a microstructure is demonstrated.
-This example provides a step-by-step explanation of the required workflow in VirtualLab Fusion.
+This example provides a step-by-step explanation.

-In this use case, we illustrate the workflow of how to import complex material data into VirtualLab Fusion’s material catalog.
+In this use case, we illustrate the workflow of how to import complex material data into VirtualLab Fusion’s materials catalog.

 VirtualLab Fusion allows the import of optical systems with the full 3D position information and glasses from Zemax OpticStudio®, and provides field tracing for further investigation of the imported system.